 Custody of minor children is perhaps the most emotional issue in the divorce process.
 The experienced lawyers in our Matrimonial & Family Law group understand the importance of reaching a proper resolution on child custody.
 On this page, we provide answers to several frequently asked questions relating to child custody.
-See our separate page on child relocation for additional information.

 Can my spouse and I agree on custody without court intervention?